 Tip #1: Abide by the 3-Project Rule

-In addition to being the brains behind my critique group’s awesome Twitter chat I wrote about earlier in the week, my friend Eva is also a genius when it comes down to getting stuff done.
+In addition to being the brains behind my critique group’s awesome Twitter chat, my friend Eva is also a genius when it comes down to getting stuff done.
 She came up with a super-helpful restriction for our group in order to help us all keep our plot bunnies in check.
 We call it her 3-Project Rule, and it’s exactly what it sounds like: no one is allowed to work on more than three projects at one time.
 And no swapping out or rotating, either: we commit to our projects, and a new slot opens when one of the three is complete (that includes final revisions).

 Be warned: committing to three projects does take some of the “fun” out of writing.
 I’m planning to write a post on inspiration, writer’s block, and other issues that relate to this idea of fun, but at the end of the day, if your aim is to have your work out there in any kind of official capacity—if you want to be published—then writing isn’t always going to feel recreational, which makes sense.
 If you want to finish a project, I can’t recommend the 3-Project Rule enough.
-It’s not always fun, but it will help you keep the focus needed to take a writing project from start to finish.
+It will help you keep the focus needed to take a writing project from start to finish.

 Tip #2: Build a Pen